DenisSouth/EcoAir/README.md

 NodePms - send PMS and co2 data to web server on NodeMCU<br>
 ReadPMS - send PMS data to console NodeMCU<br>
 WiFiWebServer - allow to no/off Led on  NodeMCU by webpage<br>
-HTTPSRequestTbot - allow to send some data to Telegram
+HTTPSRequestTbot - allow to send some data to Telegram<br>
+NodeAir - fully functional telegram bot + co2 + pms